NikitaChalykh/NikitaChalykh/README.md

 - Created a service for periodic email campaigns to existing clients when new offers and promotions become available.
 - Developed a scheduled service for automatic removal of duplicate data to keep the client database up to date.
 - Implemented logging of sent emails and SMS messages to reduce message loss and improve system monitoring.
-- Planned, prepared, and executed production releases; monitored post-release errors and promptly resolved возникающие issues.
+- Planned, prepared, and executed production releases; monitored post-release errors and promptly resolved issues.

 <br>
 <a href="https://idaproject.com/" target="_blank">